infinum/eightshift-docs/website/docs/basics/helpers-javascript.md

 ## elementChildrenHeight

-Returns height of the element measured by height of its children.
+Returns the height of the element measured by the height of its children.

 * @param {object} element DOM element